Skechers: Running Higher

 Forecasting Future Price

 Although I usually like to look at the relationship between future price and dividend, I can do the same work on a company that doesn’t pay a dividend.
-Miller-Modigliani indifference suggests that a company that doesn’t pay dividends is just as easy to value as one that does, so here goes.
+Miller-Modigliani indifference suggests that a company that doesn’t pay dividends is just as easy to value as one that does; so here goes.
 As usual, I’ll engage in a ceteris paribus assumption when making this forecast, as it is easier to make a forecast by focusing on only one variable.

 Over the past five and a half years, the retained earnings per share have grown at a compounded rate of about 17.5%, which is quite impressive.
 In order to be as conservative as possible, I’ll assume that the growth rate drops by about 40% over the next three years.
 There’s no reason to suggest that the business will slow this dramatically in future, but I prefer my surprises to be pleasant ones.
 When I perform this forecast, I infer a CAGR for the shares of just shy of 10% from now until the end of 2021.
 I consider this to be a very reasonable rate of return given the relatively low risks present.